-Dr Anthony Newall is an Associate Professor in Health Economics at The School of Public Health and Community Medicine (SPHCM), UNSW Australia.
+Dr Anthony Newall is an Associate Professor in Health Economics at the School of Population Health, UNSW Sydney.
 He completed his Masters of Public Health (Hons) and PhD at the University of Sydney on the cost-effectiveness (economic evaluation) of vaccination.

 His main research area is the economic evaluation of infectious disease prevention strategies, as well as the mathematical modelling and statistical analyses that inform these evaluations.
-He has over 60 peer-reviewed publications on a range of vaccine preventable diseases, including the epidemiology and cost-effectiveness of prevention strategies for influenza (seasonal and pandemic), pneumococcal disease, rotavirus, and human papillomavirus.
+He has published over 80 articles in peer-reviewed journals on a range of vaccine preventable diseases, including the epidemiology and cost-effectiveness of prevention strategies for influenza (seasonal and pandemic), pneumococcal disease, rotavirus, and human papillomavirus.

-He has been appointed to the World Health Organization (WHO) Roster of Experts in the area of Health Economics by the Director-General of the WHO.
-He is also an Honorary Fellow at the Australian National Centre for Immunisation Research and Surveillance (NCIRS) and has been a Visiting Scholar at the US National Institutes of Health (NIH).
+He has previously been appointed to the World Health Organization (WHO) Roster of Experts in the area of Health Economics.
+He has in the past also been an Honorary Fellow at the Australian National Centre for Immunisation Research and Surveillance (NCIRS) and been a Visiting Scholar at the US National Institutes of Health (NIH).

 Potential future PhD students interested in mathematical modelling, health economics, cost-effectiveness analysis, economic evaluation, statistical or epidemiological projects should contact via email.
 The PhD projects available require strong quantitative skills but other types of projects may be available for potential ILP or Masters students.